esluyter/ESTimeline/README.md

   - again, you should see that they all have verbbus set to the same bus number
 - bulk edit the same synth arguments and set `verbamt` to `1.0`
   - now when you play you will hear they all are affected by the reverb Synth.
-- you could now make an envelope to control the amplitude of this reverb, like an overall send level.
+- you could now make an envelope to control the amplitude of this reverb, analogous to overall return level.
+- you could also make an envelope to control the verbamt of all of the Synths, analogous to send level.

 ### Pattern Clips:
 - make a new track and shift-P to make a pattern clip